Lecrapouille/gdcef/README.md

 To compile this source :

 ```
-cd <Godot_Home>\godot-native\
+cd <Project>\godot-native\
 mkdir build
 cd .\gdcef_subprocess
 scons target=release platform=windows -j8
 ```

 The executable will be generated into the build directory.
-It should be placed into the appropriate godot project path (see Module configuration)
+It should be placed into the appropriate godot project path (see Module configuration).

 ## Module compilation (./gdcef)

 This directory contains the source of the gdcef library, allowing to generate the libgdcef.dll module.
-This dll file can then be loaded by the GDNative module (see Module configuration)
+This dll file can then be loaded by the GDNative module (see Module configuration).

 ```
 📦gdcef